tytydraco/yessleep/out/When_signing_up_for_acting_classes_never_and_mean_NEVER_audition_for_The_S_Class.md

 “Well?”

 Freddie’s voice made me jump.
 I forgot I was on the phone to him.

-I was excited the whole car-ride, already high on five coffees, and now I was silent.
+After being excited the whole car-ride, already high on five coffees, I was silent.

 If I perceived the ‘academy’ from an objective standpoint, it definitely looked like the perfect place to be brutally murdered.
 But my own personal opinion was it was.. *okay.*